Massive wave propagation near null infinity

 \subsection{Scattering problems}

-Say that the forward problem for $P$ is well-posed if, for any $f\in \calS(\mathbb{R}^{1,d})$, there exists a unique $u\in C^\infty(\bbR^{1,d}) \cap \calS'(\bbR^{1,d})$ such that \begin{itemize} \item $Pu=f$, and \item $\chi_0u \in \calS(\bbR^{1,d})$ whenever $\chi_0\in C^\infty(\bbM)$ is identically $0$ near the future timelike cap. \end{itemize} There exist criteria in the literature that suffice for this.
-One can prove this for the $P$ considered above using the energy estimate in \S\ref{subsec:temperedness} in conjunction with a duality argument, but we do not present the details here, so the next proposition is stated with well-posedness of the forward problem as an assumption.
+Say that the forward problem for $P$ is well-posed if, for any $f\in \calS(\mathbb{R}^{1,d})$, there exists a unique $u\in C^\infty(\bbR^{1,d}) \cap \calS'(\bbR^{1,d})$ such that \begin{itemize} \item $Pu=f$, and \item $\chi_0u \in \calS(\bbR^{1,d})$ whenever $\chi_0\in C^\infty(\bbM)$ is identically $0$ near the closed future timelike cap $\operatorname{cl}_\bbM C_+$. \end{itemize} There exist criteria in the literature that suffice for this.
+It should be possible to prove this for the $P$ considered above using the energy estimate in \S\ref{subsec:temperedness} in conjunction with a duality argument, but we do not present the details here, so the next proposition is stated with well-posedness of the forward problem as an assumption.

 \begin{proposition} Let $v_\pm$ denote Schwartz functions on the past timelike cap of $\bbM$.
-Then, assuming that the forward problem for $P$ is well-posed, there exists a unique function $u\in C^\infty(\bbR^{1,d})$ such that $Pu=0$ and
+Then, assuming that the forward problem for $P$ is well-posed, there exists a unique function $u\in C^\infty(\bbR^{1,d}) \cap \calS'$ such that $Pu=0$ and

 for some Schwartz $u_0\in \calS(\bbR^{1,d})$ and $u_\pm \in \varrho_{\mathrm{nPf}}^\infty \varrho_{\mathrm{Sf}}^\infty \varrho_{\mathrm{nFf}}^\infty C^\infty(\bbO)$ such that, restricted to the past timelike cap, $u_\pm$ agree with $v_\pm$. \end{proposition} \begin{proof} By \Cref{prop:borel}, there exists functions $u_{-,\mathrm{pre}},u_{+,\mathrm{pre}} \in \varrho_{\mathrm{nPf}}^\infty \varrho_{\mathrm{Sf}}^\infty \varrho_{\mathrm{nFf}}^\infty \varrho_{\mathrm{Ff}}^\infty \in C^\infty(\bbO)$ such that $u_{\pm,\mathrm{pre}}$, when restricted to the past timelike cap, agree with $v_\pm$, and such that the function $u_{\mathrm{pre}}$ defined by